-Critically injured patients will need 24/7 care the rest of their lives, others will be able to lead independent lives with a lot of support.
-Patient costs add up beyond medical care – vocational training, special equipment, home care and psychological counseling will all be necessary.
+Critically injured patients will need 24/7 care for the rest of their lives, others will be able to lead independent lives with a lot of support.
+Patient costs add up beyond medical care – vocational training, special equipment, home care, and psychological counseling will all be necessary.

 Atlanta Spinal Cord Injury Lawyer Near Me 404-400-4000

 How Much Is a Spinal Cord Injury Lawsuit Worth?

 It’s impossible to say exactly how much your claim could be worth without knowing the details of your case.
 Some people recover thousands of dollars, while others’ settlements range into the millions.
 It all depends on what damages you received because of your accident.

 You should know that spinal cord injuries often yield higher settlements than other injuries.
 Because of the extensive care and long recovery times associated with spine injuries, damages involved in such cases tend to be more severe.
 Some of our firm’s highest case results involve spinal cord injuries.

 To learn more about how much you might be able to expect for your injury, get a free consultation with one of our attorneys.
 An Atlanta spinal cord injury lawyer will be able to look at your case and give you a better idea of the size of your settlement.

 What Damages Can I Recover If I Have a Spinal Cord Injury in Atlanta?